Clinical Trials Search

 -Patients must not have had urothelial carcinoma or histological variant at any site outside of the urinary bladder within the previous 24 months except Ta/T1/Carcinoma in situ (CIS) of the upper urinary tract including renal pelvis and ureter if the patient had undergone complete nephroureterctomy.

-- Patient must be planning to receive one of the protocol specified chemotherapy regimens.
+-Patients must not have diffuse CIS based on cystoscopy and biopsy.- Patient must be planning to receive one of the protocol specified chemotherapy regimens.

 -All adverse events associated with any prior surgery and intravesical therapy must have resolved to CTCAE Grade = 2 prior to randomization.